Who Really Owns Your Outdoor Gear Brands

 | Hydro Flask Insulated stainless steel water bottles & drinkware

-Est. 2009 | Helen of Troy Limited HELE | Public shareholders | Publicly Traded | Extractive Acquired by Helen of Troy in 2016 for $210M and absorbed into a Bermuda-incorporated conglomerate optimizing shareholder returns, signaling transition from mission-driven brand to financial extraction mode.
-Acquired by Helen of Troy in 2016 for… | Hamilton, Bermuda (incorporated) / El Paso, TX (ops) |
+Est. 2009 | Helen of Troy Limited HELE | Public shareholders | Publicly Traded | Extractive Acquired by a large institutional holding company optimizing for shareholder returns, Hydro Flask has transitioned from founder-led innovation to corporate cost-optimization mode typical of portfolio brands under conglomerate ownership.
+Acquired by a large institutional holding company optimizing… | Hamilton, Bermuda (incorporated) / El Paso, TX (ops) |

 | Founded in 2009 in Bend, Oregon by Travis Rosbach and Cindy Weber.
 Built a loyal following among outdoor enthusiasts and athletes seeking performance hydration.
 Acquired by Helen of Troy in 2016 for $210M — the same institutional holding company that owns Osprey packs.
 Despite distinct branding, Hydro Flask and Osprey now share a corporate parent in a Bermuda-incorporated conglomerate optimizing for shareholder returns.
 Founded in 2009 in Bend, Oregon by Travis… |